bmbuncher/saveCDC2/README.md

 I used Python 3.8.12, requests v2.27.1, bs4 v4.10.0, GCRCatalogs v1.3.5, but it should be consistent with other Python and package versions

-More info about GCRCatalogs and the CosmoDC2 data can be found [on their GitHub page](https://github.com/LSSTDESC/cosmodc2), [through NERSC]([https://data.lsstdesc.org/doc/cosmodc2](https://portal.nersc.gov/project/lsst/cosmoDC2/_README.html)), and [through LSSTDESC](https://data.lsstdesc.org/doc/cosmodc2)
+More info about GCRCatalogs and the CosmoDC2 data can be found [on their GitHub page](https://github.com/LSSTDESC/cosmodc2), [through NERSC](https://portal.nersc.gov/project/lsst/cosmoDC2/_README.html), and through [LSSTDESC](https://data.lsstdesc.org/doc/cosmodc2)